Settlement hierarchy: Low density: 1,000 to 100,000 residents

-Minuscule density
+Minuscule density: Less than 1,000

 Less than one thousand residents.
 At this number, settlements are too small or scattered to be considered "urban", and services within these settlements (if any) are generally limited to bare essentials: e.g., church, grocery store, post office, etc. Throughout most of human history, very few settlements could support a population greater than 150 people.